Staff Attorney – Civil Legal Services for People with Mental Illness

-Applicants should submit a cover letter, resume and writing sample addressed to Kevin M. Cremin, Director of Litigation for Disability and Aging Rights, and transmitted by email to email@example.com with “Mental Health Law Project June 2018” in the subject line.
+Applicants should submit a cover letter, resume and writing sample addressed to Kevin M. Cremin, Director of Litigation for Disability and Aging Rights, and transmitted by e-mail to email@example.com with “Mental Health Law Project Fall 2018” in the subject line.
 We encourage all applicants to include in their cover letter a statement about how your background or experience might contribute to the diversity and perspective of our office.
 Please indicate where you saw this ad.
-Applications must be received by Friday, July 6, 2018.
+Applications must be received by Monday, November 26, 2018.
 Early applications encouraged.
 No telephone calls please.

 For further information about MFJ, please go to www.mobilizationforjustice.org.